Aero-ComSci/Bell-Ringer----220/README.md

 Stack 'em up tall, digits taking flight.

 [Chorus]
-O and l, coding like a pro,
+o and l, coding like a pro,
 Turning base 10, break it down slow.
 Binary flow, digital on deck,
 Watch me flex, conversion so tech.

 [Verse 2]
-l-l-o, that's a three in disguise,
+l-l, that's a three in disguise,
 Four's just two-oh, woke up to fries.
 Five got a ring, one-o-one bling,
 Encode the numbers, hear the bytes sing.